QuantEcon/lecture-python-intro/lectures/eigen_II.md

 As we have seen, the largest eigenvalue for a primitive stochastic matrix is one.

-(this can be proven using [Gershgorin Circle Theorem](https://en.wikipedia.org/wiki/Gershgorin_circle_theorem), but it is out of the scope of this lecture)
+This can be proven using [Gershgorin Circle Theorem](https://en.wikipedia.org/wiki/Gershgorin_circle_theorem), but it is out of the scope of this lecture.

 So by the statement (6) of Perron-Frobenius Theorem, $\lambda_i<1$ for all $i<n$, and $\lambda_n=1$ when $P$ is primitive (strongly connected and aperiodic).